 The Association Agreement strengthens Moldova's political and economic ties with the EU.
 It sets out a reform plan in areas vital for good governance and economic development and strengthens cooperation in several sectors.
 By signing the agreement, Moldova committed to reforming its domestic policies on the basis of EU laws and practice.
 To do so, the country benefits from substantial EU support.

-For Moldovans with non-biometric travel documents, the upgraded Visa Facilitation Agreement continues to apply, with a reduced visa fee of €35 and a fee waiver for students, those visiting family in the EU and many other groups of citizens.
-The Visa Facilitation Agreement also provides for easier access to multiple-entry visas with longer validity.
-The refusal rate for visa applications has sharply decreased from 11.4% in 2010 to 4.4% in 2015.
+For Moldovans with non-biometric travel documents, the upgraded Visa Facilitation Agreement continues to apply, with a reduced visa fee of €35 and a fee waiver for students, those visiting family in the EU and various other groups of citizens.
+The Visa Facilitation Agreement also provides for easier access to multiple-entry visas with long validity.
+The refusal rate for visa applications has sharply decreased from 11.4% in 2010 to 3.9% in 2016.

-The EU and Moldova also signed a Mobility Partnership in May 2008.
-The Mobility Partnership is the most elaborated bilateral cooperation instrument in the domain of mobility.
-It offers a political framework for comprehensive and tailor-made dialogue and cooperation with Moldova.
-This includes a set of targets and commitments, as well as a package for specific support measures offered by the EU and interested EU Member States.
+Moldova, the EU and interested EU Member States also signed a Mobility Partnership on 5 June 2008.
+The Mobility Partnership offers a political framework for comprehensive and tailor-made dialogue and cooperation with Moldova on matters related to migration and mobility.
+It includes a set of targets and commitments, as well as a package for specific support measures offered by the EU and interested EU Member States.

 The Deep and Comprehensive Free Trade Area between the European Union offers Moldova privileged access for goods and services to the EU market.
 The implementation of the Deep and Comprehensive Free Trade Area is underpinned by substantial financial support programs from the EU side.